mjen0012/immunopeptidomics/src/sequencescan.md

         // 2) then notify
         if (typeof onChange === "function") onChange(want);
       } else {

       sel.disabled = true;
       root.value = undefined;
-      // Keep a valid 1-based value; do NOT null it out setSelectedSeqIndex(1);
+      setSelectedSeqIndex(1);
     }